mattbierner/blog.mattbierner.com/_posts/2015-07-29-lens-look-photographing-with-a-disassembled-lens.md

 {% include image.html file="DSC8085.jpg" %}

-For this project, I took 17 pictures total: one photo with the fully assembled lens, worked though the front seven stages (removing elements front to back), one photo with no optics at all, and then working though the stages again in reverse order (adding elements front to back).
+For this project, I took 17 pictures total: one photo with the fully assembled lens, worked through the front seven stages (removing elements front to back), one photo with no optics at all, and then working through the stages again in reverse order (adding elements front to back).
 This last stage was the most difficult, as all the front optics had to be removed every time to add the next element behind them.
-All photographs where at f5.6 with the same focus and exposure.
+All photographs were at f5.6 with the same focus and exposure.

 {% include image.html file="contact.png" %}